-“At least no Alan Kurdi would die then,” Rosh sighed, “that three-year-old Syrian boy who drowned in the Mediterranean Sea as his family was trying to get out of Turkey for the third time.”
+“At least no Alan Kurdi would die then,” Rosh sighed, “that three-year-old Syrian boy who drowned in the Mediterranean Sea, when his family was trying to flee Turkey for the third time.”

-“The next best solution for addressing the refugee problem then,” said Josh, “is to support them near ground zero.
-So refugees don’t have to go too far to get relief.
+“Then the next best solution for this problem,” said Josh, “is to support refugees near ground zero.
+So they don’t have to go too far to get relief.
 That way, at least the risks of long journeys to safer havens in despicable travelling conditions would be reduced."